stilldavid/userland-book/diff/index.md

 <!-- end -->

-That's a little better, but editing all that text felt suspiciously like work just to get a quick comparison, and anyway the output still doesn't feel very useful.
+It might be a little more descriptive, but editing all that text just for a quick comparison felt suspiciously like work, and anyway the output still doesn't seem very useful.

 wdiff
 -----